Margaret Isaac read

 the Press's work.

-Alun Isaac edits Margaret’s books and the works of other authors published by Apecs Press.
+Dr Isaac edits Margaret’s books and the works of other authors published by Apecs Press.
 These include Birth of a School by Alan Shewring, It Came To Pass, an autobiography by Margaret Jones, and Thomas Thomas of Pontypool - Radical Puritan by Canon Arthur Edwards.

 Margaret